eld3niz/Meat-and-Eat/supabase_sql_queries.md

 FOR UPDATE
 USING (auth.uid() = user_id);

+-- Allow authenticated users to view all locations CREATE POLICY "Allow authenticated users to view locations" ON public.user_locations
+FOR SELECT
+USING (auth.role() = 'authenticated');

 -- First, drop the existing insert policy if it exists DROP POLICY IF EXISTS "Users can insert own profile" ON profiles;